Appetite Stimulant Drugs for Older Adults

 It can contribute to unintentional weight loss and nutritional deficiencies, and is associated with poor health outcomes such as malnutrition.

-To counter the dwindling appetite of older adults, appetite stimulants are often prescribed.
+To counter the dwindling appetite of older adults, doctors commonly prescribe appetite stimulants.

 Little is known, however, about their safety or effectiveness for increasing appetite in older adults.

 This article discusses whether an appetite stimulant is safe and effective for increasing appetite in older adults, and explains how the healthcare team can work together to counter a declining appetite.

 An estimated 15-30% of older adults have declining appetites as they age, with higher rates in women, nursing home residents, and hospitalized older adults (1).

 Older adults often feel less hungry than their younger counterparts, both between meals and after meals (2).

 There are several factors that contribute to a declining appetite in older adults.

 Factors linked with poor appetite in older adults include (2, 3, 4, 5):

 - Depression.
 Medical conditions, loss of a significant other, and financial constraints may lead to depression and a loss of appetite.